geo-at-github/hotswap.js/README.md

 This leads us to the hotswap.js "solution" which makes the browser pull the changes from the final files instead of waiting for an IDE to push changes.
 Doing it this way we don´t have to worry about how the file came to existence and application state is preserved too.

-I personally consider this a workaround until something better comes along.
-Please let me know if there is a working cross browser, cross platform, mobile enabled solution out there.
-I would love to ditch this project in favour of a better solution ;-)
+I consider this a workaround until something better comes along.

 Installation
 ------------